rznmhisyam/rznmhisyam/README.md

 - 👋 Hi, I’m @rznmhisyam
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Git Bash
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email me
+- 📫 How to reach me email

 <!---
 rznmhisyam/rznmhisyam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.